ZJU-BMI/Medical-Trajectory-Generation/README.md

 #
-VHP:
-####
-This is the code for implementing the VHP proposed by Zhaohong Sun: 'Towards Predictive Analysis on Disease Progression: A Variational Hawkes Process
+VHP: This is the code for implementing the VHP proposed by Zhaohong Sun: 'Towards Predictive Analysis on Disease Progression: A Variational Hawkes Process
-Based Model' (Under Review).
+Based Model'.
 ##
 Baseline Models:
 ######